-Hyperglance is deployed as a VM image with 2 volumes attached.
-One for the Operating System and one for data.
-Running on that VM are a set of containers managed by a Docker-Compose file located at: /etc/docker-compose.yml
+Hyperglance is deployed as a VM image with 2 volumes attached - one for the Operating System and one for data.
+Running on that VM is a set of containers managed by a Docker-Compose file located at /etc/docker-compose.yml

 If you use Hyperglance with AWS always check if a new service has been added and check if the IAM policies need updating (IAM Policy Requirements)

 To free up hard drive space you must now delete the old Docker images: